MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMUserCollectionQueryMembershipRule.md

 ```

 ### -QueryExpression

-Specifies the query expression that Configuration Manager uses to update the user collections.
+Specify the WMI Query Language (WQL) expression that the site uses to update the user collection.

 ```yaml
 Type: String